Identification in discrete choice models with imperfect information: Identification

-\begin{remark}{\normalfont({\itshape When $V_i$ is observed by the researcher})} In certain settings, some or all the components of the realisation, $v_i$, of $V_i$ are observed by the researcher, together with $(x_i, y_i)$ for $i=1,...,n$.
-For example, in models of insurance plans, the researcher often has data on the ex-post claim experience of the agents in the sample.
-In those cases, $\theta^0_V$ could be identified directly from such additional data.\footnote{For example, suppose that all the components of the realisation, $v_i$, of $V_i$ are observed by the researcher for $i=1,...,n$.
-Then, under the additional assumption that $V_i$ is independent of $\epsilon_i$ conditional on $X_i$, we can recover $\{P_{V|X}(\cdot| x)\}_{x\in \mathcal{X}}$ without parameterising it, simply from its empirical distribution.} In our general discussion below, we focus on the ``worst-case'' scenario where $v_i$ is unobserved to the researcher for $i=1,...,n$. \end{remark}
+We do not know the exact information structures, $S_1,\dots, S_n$, that were processed in each of these decision problems and remain agnostic about those.
+In particular, we allow $S_i$ to be different from $S_j$ for each $i\neq j$, implying that the empirical distribution of choices, $\mathbb{P}_Y$, is a mixture of optimal strategies over various information structures.
+This heterogeneity embeds the fact that different agents could encounter different information frictions and hence process more or less informative signals.
+We treat the information structures processed by DMs as nuisance parameters and study the question of identifying $\theta_0$ and counterfactuals of interest from $\mathbb{P}_Y$.\footnote{It is implicit in our discussion that we also remain agnostic about tie-breaking rules and allow them to be heterogenous across DMs.}

-\begin{remark}{\normalfont({\itshape Policy relevance of $\theta^0$})} Our methodology does not attempt to recover the information structures of DMs and, rather, focuses on (partially) identifying $\theta^0$.
-In fact, identifying $\theta^0$ is sufficient to answer some {\it standard} questions in the empirical literature on decision problems.
-For instance, we can use the estimates of $\theta^0$ to find how the choice probabilities change in response to changes in the realisation of $X_i$, while holding the information structures of DMs fixed.
+All DMs are assumed to rely on a common prior, $P_V(\cdot; \theta_{0,V})$.
+Some heterogeneity of priors across DMs can be introduced by including discrete payoff-relevant variables, $(X,\epsilon)$, that are observed by DMs together with the signal and correlated with $V$.
+In that case, each DM has a prior $P_{V|X,\epsilon}(\cdot;| x,e; \theta_{0,V})$ conditional on $(X,\epsilon)=(x,e)$.
+See Section \ref{computation} and Appendix \ref{epsilon} on how to add $(X,\epsilon)$ to our framework.

-Further, identifying $\theta^0$ permits one to answer some {\it new} questions.
-For instance, we can use the estimates of $\theta^0$ to find how the choice probabilities change when the researcher gives some additional information to DMs that induce them to modify their information structures, while holding the state of the world fixed.
-Such a change in choice probabilities quantifies the extent to which uncertainty affects the final decisions.
+In certain settings, some or all the components of $V$ are observed by the researcher.
+For example, in models of insurance plans, the researcher often has data on the ex-post claim experience of the agents in the sample (see Example \ref{risk} in Appendix \ref{example}).
+In those cases, $\theta_{0,V}$ could be identified directly from such additional data.
+In our general discussion below, we focus on the scenario where $V$ is unobserved to the researcher.
+This is the case considered in our empirical application on voting behaviour.